Getting Started

 cargo install ontoenv-cli

-# or from this workspace (after cloning the repo)
+# or build from this workspace after cloning:

 cargo build -p ontoenv-cli --release